10 Common Types of Flies Found in Businesses: Do You Know the Difference?

 phorid fly Illustration

-6. Fungus gnats are tiny flying insects that often accompany office plants — fungus growing in damp soil provides a food source for this fly’s larvae.
+6. Fungus gnats are small flies that often accompany office plants — fungus growing in damp soil provides a food source for this fly’s larvae.
 They fly low to the ground, close to plants and soil.

 fungus gnat Illustration

 7. Cluster flies — also known as attic flies — measure about 8-10 millimeters; have light and dark gray-checkered abdomens; short, golden hairs on their thorax and wings that overlap when at rest.
-They are slightly larger and darker than the house fly and move more sluggishly.
+Many people refer to them as large, black flies as they are slightly bigger and darker than the house fly.
+Cluster flies also tend to move more sluggishly.

 Cluster fly Illustration